 For most people, this often means a building and pest inspection as well as receiving recent

 strata reports and getting all your contracts reviewed by the appropriate professionals.

-that property buyers assess not just the essentials, but also examine the property on a more micro level as well.
+However, this is simply not enough if you’re looking for a high-quality investment.
+It’s important that property buyers assess not just the essentials, but also examine the property on a more micro level as well.

 The two most important areas to assess are how the suburb or area is performing, in the